igorlima/unapologetic-thoughts/_posts/2023-03-04-stoic-journaling.md

 category: writing
 ---

-# Stoic Journaling [^1]

-The goal is to cultivate a more mindful and intentional approach to life by reflecting on one’s thoughts, actions, and emotions.
+The goal is to cultivate a more mindful and intentional approach to life by reflecting on one’s thoughts, actions, and emotions. [^1]

 Stoic journaling, a form of contemplative writing, is a powerful tool for self-reflection and personal growth.